nimrodberman/RNN-s/README.md

 # RNN's

-This repository has 2 sections:
+This repository has 3 sections:
   1. Vanilla RNN
+  2. Vanilla RNN using PyTorch
-  2. lvfRNN - Latent Vector Field RNN
+  3. lvfRNN - Latent Vector Field RNN

 # Vanilla RNN
+in this section, there is a simple Vanilla RNN. the RNN preforme sentiment classification of sentences.

+# PyTorch Vanilla RNN
 in this section, there is a simple Vanilla RNN.
-Right know the RNN handles Sentiment classification of sentences.
-In the future there will be more tasks the network will handle.
+We implemented the network using PyTorch libraries. the RNN preforme text generating.

 # lvfRNN
 In this section, there is a Vanilla RNN with a simple but impactful modification.